 Relationship counseling is available to any couple as long as one of the partners is a UMKC student, faculty or staff member.
 Couples counseling offers opportunities for couples to better understand themselves and their partner, resolve conflict, improve communication and work toward healthier relationship patterns.

 UMKC faculty and staff are eligible for a free individual or couples intake session to discuss their concerns and to help determine an appropriate next step for treatment.
-This could include a referral to a therapist or other resources in the community or additional therapy sessions at the Counseling Center.
+This could include a referral to a therapist or other resources in the community or additional therapy sessions at Counseling Services.

 You may have decided to seek counseling, but now you’re unsure of what to expect and may even feel nervous.
 Your counselor is trained to assist you with feeling comfortable while also fostering your personal development.
 As you consider beginning, it is best to approach it with openness for establishing a relationship with your counselor, determining realistic goals and “trying on” different ways of viewing yourself and any changes you may want to make in your life.